The Expendables (2010 film)

-The Expendables is a 2010 American action film written by David Callaham and Sylvester Stallone, and directed by Stallone, who also starred in the lead role.
-The film co-stars an ensemble cast of mostly action film actors consisting of Jason Statham, Jet Li, Dolph Lundgren, Randy Couture, Terry Crews, Steve Austin, Mickey Rourke, and Bruce Willis.
-The film was released in the United States on August 13, 2010.
-It is the first installment in The Expendables film series.
-This was Dolph Lundgren's first theatrically released film since 1995's cyberpunk film Johnny Mnemonic.

-The film is about a group of elite mercenaries tasked with a mission to overthrow a Latin American dictator whom they soon discover to be a mere puppet controlled by a corrupt ex-CIA agent.
+The Expendables is a 2010 American action film directed by Sylvester Stallone, who co-wrote it with David Callaham and also starred in the lead role.
+The film co-stars an ensemble cast of mostly action film actors, including Jason Statham, Jet Li, Dolph Lundgren, Randy Couture, Terry Crews, Steve Austin, Mickey Rourke, and Bruce Willis.
+The film is about a team of elite mercenaries tasked with a mission to overthrow a Latin American dictator whom they soon discover to be a mere puppet controlled by a corrupt ex-CIA agent.
 It pays tribute to the blockbuster action films of the late 1980s and early 1990s.
-It was distributed by Lionsgate.

-The Expendables received mixed reviews with praise towards the action sequences and cast performances.
-It was commercially successful, opening at number one at the box office in the United States, the United Kingdom, China and India, and grossed a total of $274 million worldwide.
-The film spawned the sequels The Expendables 2 (2012), The Expendables 3 (2014), and The Expendables 4 (2023).
+The Expendables was released in the United States on August 13, 2010 by Lionsgate.
+It received mixed reviews from critics, with some praise for the action sequences, and grossed $274 million.
+It was followed by three sequels: The Expendables 2 (2012), The Expendables 3 (2014), and Expend4bles (2023).